danielpeter/specfem3d/03_mesh_generation.md

 At the end of this file, you simply need to set the number of spectral elements in the vertical direction for each layer.
 We provide a few models in the <span>`EXAMPLES/`</span> directory.

-Finally, depending on your system, you might need to provide a file that tells MPI what compute nodes to use for the simulations.
-The file must have a number of entries (one entry per line) at least equal to the number of processors needed for the run.
-A sample file is provided in the file `mymachines`.
-This file is not used by the mesher or solver, but is required by the `go_mesher` and `go_solver` default job submission scripts.
-See Chapter [cha:Scheduler] for information about running the code on a system with a scheduler, e.g., LSF.

-Now that you have set the appropriate parameters in the `Mesh_Par_file` and have compiled the mesher, you are ready to launch it!
-This is most easily accomplished based upon the `go_mesher` script.
-When you run on a PC cluster, the script assumes that the nodes are named n001, n002, etc. If this is not the case, change the `tr -d n` line in the script.
-You may also need to edit the last command at the end of the script that invokes the `mpirun` command.
-See Chapter [cha:Scheduler] for information about running the code on a system with a scheduler, e.g., LSF.

-Mesher output is provided in the `OUTPUT_FILES` directory in `output_mesher.txt`; this file provides lots of details about the mesh that was generated.
+Now that you have set the appropriate parameters in the `Mesh_Par_file` and have compiled the mesher, you are ready to run it![1]
+Mesher output is provided in the `OUTPUT_FILES/` directory in `output_mesher.txt`; this file provides lots of details about the mesh that was generated.

 Please note that the mesher suggests a time step `DT` to run the solver with.
 The mesher output file also contains a table about the quality of the mesh to indicate possible problems with the distortions of elements.
 Alternatively, output can be directed to the screen instead by uncommenting a line in `constants.h`:

     ! uncomment this to write messages to the screen
     ! integer, parameter :: IMAIN = ISTANDARD_OUTPUT

-To control the quality of the mesh, check the standard output (either on the screen or in the `OUTPUT_FILES` directory in `output_mesher.txt`) and analyze the skewness histogram of mesh elements to make sure no element has a skewness above approximately 0.75, otherwise the mesh is of poor quality (and if even a single element has a skewness value above 0.80, then you must definitely improve the mesh).
-To draw the skewness histogram on the screen, type `gnuplot plot_mesh_quality_histogram.gnu`.
+To control the quality of the mesh, check the standard output (either on the screen or in the `OUTPUT_FILES/` directory in `output_mesher.txt`) and analyze the skewness histogram of mesh elements to make sure no element has a skewness above approximately 0.75, otherwise the mesh is of poor quality (and if even a single element has a skewness value above 0.80, then you must definitely improve the mesh).
+To draw the skewness histogram on the screen, you could type

+      gnuplot plot_mesh_quality_histogram.gnu

 References
 ----------

 Carrington, Laura, Dimitri Komatitsch, Michael Laurenzano, Mustafa Tikir, David Michéa, Nicolas <span>Le Goff</span>, Allan Snavely, and Jeroen Tromp.
 2008.
 “High-Frequency Simulations of Global Seismic Wave Propagation Using SPECFEM3D\_GLOBE on 62 Thousand Processor Cores.”
 In *Proceedings of the SC’08 ACM/IEEE Conference on Supercomputing*, 60:1–60:11.
-Austin, Texas, USA: IEEE Press. doi:[10.1145/1413370.1413432](http://dx.doi.org/10.1145/1413370.1413432).
+Austin, Texas, USA: IEEE Press. doi:[10.1145/1413370.1413432](http://dx.doi.org/10.1145/1413370.1413432).<div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: Carrington, Laura, Dimitri Komatitsch, Michael Laurenzano, Mustafa Tikir, David Michéa, Nicolas <span>Le Goff</span>, Allan Snavely, and Jeroen Tromp.
+2008.
+“High-Frequency Simulations of Global Seismic Wave Propagation Using SPECFEM3D\_GLOBE on 62 Thousand Processor Cores.”
+In *Proceedings of the SC’08 ACM/IEEE Conference on Supercomputing*, 60:1–60:11.
+Austin, Texas, USA: IEEE Press. doi:[10.1145/1413370.1413432</span></div>.

 Komatitsch, D., and J. Tromp.
 1999.
 “Introduction to the Spectral-Element Method for 3-D Seismic Wave Propagation.” *Geophys.
 J. Int.* 139 (3): 806–22. doi:[10.1046/j.1365-246x.1999.00967.x](http://dx.doi.org/10.1046/j.1365-246x.1999.00967.x).